JHU-PL-Lab/www-pl/ocaml/lecture.md

   - `dune` is `make` for OCaml
   - `dune build` invokes the OCaml compiler on all the files in a project
   - if you are curious what actual compiler calls are happening, add `--verbose` to the build command
+  - `dune test` will build and then run any tests

 ### An example of a separately-compiled OCaml program